|

 The unclassified version published a couple years later received wide

+distribution on the Internet.
 Greer went on to brief many of the people inside the

 Clinton White House.
 From the apparent